tikv/rfcs/text/2019-02-26-tikv-client-command-line.md

 ## Drawbacks

-We may not wish to need to maintain this tool, or we may wish for the community to maintain it.
+This will increase our maintenance burden, so it may be better to leave this up to independent community efforts.

 ## Alternatives